engagingnewsproject/enp-platform/wp-content/plugins/engaging-buttons/readme.txt

 * Fixed minor Javascript warnings.
 * Added Open Sans Font option to use if the buttons are not displaying quite right.
 * Advanced CSS fields only show if a custom color is chosen (otherwise the field is empty)
-* Advanced CSS classes are all prefixed with 'body' to make sure it overrides the default CSS.
-Yeah, it's not 100% ideal CSS, but I think we can live with it to make everyone's life easier.
+* Advanced CSS classes are all prefixed with 'body' to give it a better chance of overriding the default CSS while still keeping best practices in mind.

 = Engaging Buttons 1.0.2 =
-* Added a custom Color Picker to change button colors.
+* Color picker for customizing buttons.
-* Lots of CSS changes to make it easier to customize.
+* Advanced CSS output for easier overriding.

 = Engaging Buttons 1.0.1 =
 * Fixed svg icon not displaying on Firefox